 They said passing the final exam would be hard, but it was a piece of cake.

 - Pie in the sky - An empty promise or dream.

 She wants to be a famous singer but that dream is just a pie in the sky if you ask me.

 His business plan is half-baked and it will end in disaster.

 - As nutty as a fruitcake - Crazy person.

-Her ex-husband said she was as nutty as a fruitcake when she sold all his clothes at the garage sale.
+My ex said I was as nutty as a fruitcake when I sold all his clothes at the garage sale.

 - Hard nut to crack - Difficult person or thing to understand.